 After his football career ended he ran a silversmith’s firm and was charged with making a new FA Cup after the original disappeared in mysterious circumstances in 1895.
 The peoples favourite, and one of Archie Hunter’s pet pupils.
 Adept at every form of indoor and outdoor sport, he dribbled like an angel, and shot like a demon.
 Not nearly so deadly as his comrade, Whateley, he scored his share of goals.
 Whatever he did he did well, and was neatness personified.
 Could scarcely be played in wrong position, and was saturated through and through with the Aston Villa spirit.
 Scored the only goal in the famous cup tie against Queens Park in Glasgow, in 1884.
 Made a famous wing in company with Eli Davis.
 A keen judge of most games, a thorough sportsman, he has enriched sport in many directions.

 Also in the Wikipedia article was this photo.
-Seated 2nd from right is Howard Vaughton.
+Middle row, 2nd from right, is Howard Vaughton.
 The gent with his hand on Howard’s chair back, striking the sassy pose, is Fred Dawson, who married Howard’s sister Rosina.

 Every week we follow,

 The boys in claret and blue.

 We conquered all of Europe – in 1982.

 The Villa boys from Aston, we travel near and far.